-The BSCC assessment of 2013 complements California's current approach by providing context to the extent which R.E.D. exists within local jurisdictions.
+The assessment is a mandate from OJJDP and cannot be more than three years old.
+In this case the BSCC assessment of 2013 complements California's current approach by providing context to the extent which R.E.D. exists within local jurisdictions.
 Moreover, the assessment provided a foundation for the state DMC/R.E.D.
 Committee to prioritize race/gender issues for the current three-year plan.
 The findings of the report illustrated that California's past DMC Counties have been able to, at various points, reduce both the number of Youth of Color in contact with the justice system and, at various points, reduce the disproportionate rates at which specific racial and ethnic groups come in contact with the justice system.
-Data limitations obviously challenge the development of overarching observations regarding progress and opportunity for improvement statewide; however, the findings of this report show where specific jurisdictions have been able to make important and measurable strides toward reducing the representation of Youth of Color in contact with the justice system and reducing their contact rates relative to their White counterparts.
-The Assessment also provided some invaluable recommendations in which the BSCC has attempted and continues to strive to meet in the 2015 R.E.D. plan including:
+Data limitations obviously challenge the development of overarching observations regarding progress and opportunity for improvement statewide; however, the findings of the assessment show where specific jurisdictions have been able to make important and measurable strides toward reducing the representation of Youth of Color in contact with the justice system and reducing their contact rates relative to their White counterparts.
+The Assessment also provided some invaluable recommendations in which the BSCC has attempted and continues to strive to meet in the 2016 R.E.D. plan including: